 Roles you can't manage in Privileged Identity Management

-Azure Active Directory (Azure AD) Privileged Identity Management (PIM) enables you to manage all Azure AD roles and all Azure resource roles.
-These roles also include your custom roles attached to your management groups, subscriptions, resource groups, and resources.
+Azure Active Directory (Azure AD) Privileged Identity Management (PIM) enables you to manage all Azure AD roles and all Azure roles.
+Azure roles can also include your custom roles attached to your management groups, subscriptions, resource groups, and resources.
 However, there are few roles that you cannot manage.
-This article describes the roles you cannot manage in Privileged Identity Management.
+This article describes the roles you can't manage in Privileged Identity Management.

 Classic subscription administrator roles